OnePlus 5: History

 The Verge announced in May 2017 that the successor to the OnePlus 3 would be known as the OnePlus 5.
 While OnePlus did not officially state why the number four was skipped, it was speculated that it was due to the number four being considered unlucky (tetraphobia) in China.

-According to India Today, the "4" was skipped because OnePlus 2 was not very successful and now OnePlus considers even numbers unlucky.
+According to India Today, the “4” was skipped because OnePlus 2 was not very successful and now OnePlus considers even numbers unlucky.

 OnePlus confirmed that the handset would feature a Snapdragon 835 processor prior to launch.
 OnePlus also noted its work with the image processing firm DxO to improve the camera on the device.

 Specifications

 Hardware

-The OnePlus 5 has an anodized metal back like its predecessors, the OnePlus 3 and 3T.
+The OnePlus 5 has an anodized metal back, like its predecessors, the OnePlus 3 and 3T.
 The handset is currently available in Slate Gray (black/gray) and Soft Gold (white/gold) colours.
 The limited edition Soft Gold colour was released on 7 August 2017.
 A Midnight Black (black/matte black) colour was also manufactured, but later removed from their website.
 Another special edition, called JCC+, made in association with Castelbajac is exclusively available in Europe.
 It features a Slate Gray back with handwriting along with colourful hardware buttons.

 The device comes with a Qualcomm Snapdragon 835 chipset clocked at 2.45 GHz, with up to 8 GB RAM and 128 GB storage.
 It has a 3,300 mAh battery with OnePlus' proprietary Dash Charge technology and a 1080p AMOLED display with DCI-P3 wide colour gamut.

 Following criticism of prior models' camera quality, OnePlus implemented an electronically stabilized 16 MP Sony Exmor IMX398 camera module along with a 20 MP Sony Exmor IMX350 telephoto lens, capable of producing a bokeh effect.
 The front camera uses a 16 MP IMX371 lens.
 OnePlus claims that the dual camera enables a 1.6X optical zoom; however, independent testing has only reproduced a 1.33X optical zoom.
 DxOMark gave the camera a rating of 87, which is above that of the iPhone 7.

 Software

+stock firmware

 The company released the device tree and kernel sources a few days prior to the phone's launch.
 It has TWRP and root access.

 OnePlus 5 was launched with OxygenOS 4.5 based on Android 7.1.1.
 One feature in OxygenOS is the reading mode.

 OxygenOS 5.0 (later updated to 5.0.1) was released in late-2017, bringing Android 8.0 Oreo to the OnePlus 5.
 Among the changes are an updated launcher, redesigned camera UI, and several system optimizations.

-The "Face Unlock" facial recognition feature, originally shipped with the OnePlus 5T, was added to the OnePlus 5 in OxygenOS 5.0.2.
+The “Face Unlock” facial recognition feature, originally shipped with the OnePlus 5T, was added to the OnePlus 5 in OxygenOS 5.0.2.